MAKEroanoke/makeroanoke.org/site/index.md

 #  a makerspace in Roanoke, VA.
 ---

-#### MAKE Roanoke has already raised nearly $10,000 from individual contributions, membership dues, class fees and more, and we’re currently negotiating a lease for a location in the heart of Roanoke.
+MAKE Roanoke has already raised nearly $10,000 from individual contributions, membership dues, class fees and more.
+We’re currently negotiating a lease for a location in the heart of Roanoke.
 We've also received some generous donations of equipment, but we need YOUR HELP to cross the finish line!

 ## Campaign Overview